CSroseX/PDF-qa-app/README.md

 ### Production

-Build the project for production:
+Build the project for production with optimized static assets and server bundles:

 ```bash
 npm run build